Geowil/LMPGames_MagicSchools/README.md

 </ul>

-If the character learns the Fire School as a primary school, they will be able to learn both Fire 1 and Fire 2.
+If the warlock character learns the Fire School as a primary school, they will be able to learn both Fire 1 and Fire 2.

 However, if the character learns the Fire School as a secondary school, they will only be able to learn Fire 1 and at most as a Wizard be able to learn Fire 2.

-More grade can be added via the plugin JS file, specific instructions will be added at a later date.
+More grades can be added via the plugin JS file, instructions on modifying the plugin file to add these and other additional data can be found in the
+Advanced Configuration section below.

 ### Cost Systems
 The Item and Gold Cost Systems are optional systems to impose extra requirements on unlocking schools and learning spells.
 These costs are calculated via formulas and static values configured within each school and, optionally, within a skill's note tag to supply some additional values for the calculation.

-The Gold System is pretty simple, turn it and go.
+The Gold System is pretty simple, turn it on and go.
 If you need to modify the formulas or values, check the Plugin Settings section first for important about these and how they are used.

 The Item Cost System is a bit more complex.
 In addition to the cost formulas and static values you must also set up the item(s) to used as the cost item.
-There three settings for this:
+There three potential settings for this:
     <ul>
         <li>The global cost item which applied to all schools and skills that don't have a cost item assigned</li>
         <li>The school cost item which will override the global cost item and apply to skills that do not have a cost item assigned.</li>